 Dehydration is a common problem, especially among children and the elderly, that occurs mostly during summer.
 It is a condition that occurs when the amount of fluid lost from the body is more than one’s water intake.
-There are a number of factors responsible for dehydration like sweating, vomiting, or diarrhea, but it could also be due to insensible losses of water as vapour in summer.
+There are a number of factors responsible for dehydration like sweating, vomiting, or diarrhea, but it could also be due to insensible losses of water as vapor in summer.
 Therefore you need to stay hydrated.
 It is usually accompanied by a deficiency of electrolytes.

 Dehydration can be crippling and detrimental to the health of most people but could be deadly in elderly and children due to their inability to communicate and act on their thirst.
 Some signs of dehydration are thirst, dark color urine, listlessness, fatigue, dry skin and tongue, and headache.

 Some effective natural ways to prevent dehydration this summer:

 Drink plenty of water

 Good health practice is to drink plain water at regular intervals even when you are not thirsty.
 The requirement for water may be different from person to person.
 Some general recommended rules are around 8 to 10 glasses a day or around 33 times your body weight in kgs.

 The calculation is body weight in kg x 33 = _______ ml of water/day.